Courses and training

 This session is to introduce new users to the JEOL JXA-8200 Superprobe.
-You will have hands-on experience (if time permits) on our electron microprobe equipped with enhanced imaging capabilities and learn about wavelength and energy dispersive spectrometry, back-scattered electron, secondary electron, cathodoluminescence, and elemental X-ray imaging.
-Please complete and submit the following form, or call Dr. Chatterjee at 617-253-1995.
+It will involve hands-on instructions on the electron microprobe, and a discussion on wavelength and energy dispersive spectrometry, back-scattered electron, secondary electron and cathodoluminescence imaging, and elemental mapping.
+Please complete and submit the following form, e-mail Dr. Chatterjee at email@example.com, or call 617-253-1995.

 More details: IAP non-credit activity listing

 Course for JEOL trainees